CARV-ICS-FORTH/arax/README.md

 Application VMs and the Appliance VMs.

 # Folder layout

-- docs: Documentation
-- examples: Examples utilizing the message-queue-lib
-- local_profile: Profiling library implementation, with local execution.
+* docs — Documentation
-- src: Contains the source code
+* examples - Usage examples of the code
-  - arch: Contains architecture specific code (currently only for shared-memory)
+* 3rdparty — Third-party libraries.
+* include - Header files that expose the public interface
+* src — Source code
-  - core: Contains the core implementation of the library
+    * core - The core implementation of the program/library
+    * arch - The architectural specific implementations
-  - utils: Contains helper modules, such as data structures, wrappers to external libraries, etc.
+    * utils: Contains helper modules, such as data structures, wrappers to external libraries, etc.
+* tests - Contain the tests that should be run with `make test`

 # Building